 The best one to start with is the live bait.
 Look at what lives on the shore of the river or lake you are fishing in.
 This is what is native to the trout in that river or lake and it is an excellent idea to imitate this.

 Nightcrawlers, minnows, and crayfish are especially effective in catching rainbow trout.
 You can also try critters such as grasshoppers, crickets, and beetles.
 These fall into the river quite often and so rainbow trout are used to feeding on them.

 Some of the artificial lures you can use include tubes, spoons, and spinners.
 Tubes resemble zooplankton.
 Spoons are normally flashy and tipped with feathers.
 Their flashiness helps entices the fish to bite.

 Spinners are the most popular with anglers.
-They have flapping blades which add flash to the lure, attracting fish.
+They have flapping blades that add flash to the lure, attracting fish.
 Swimbaits and worm imitators will also do you good.

 How to Fly Fish for Rainbow Trout

 Fly fishing is one of the most popular rainbow trout fishing techniques.
 I will now explain step by step how to cast.

 - Approach the stream from the downstream end.
 Make sure to be quiet, so as not to scare the fish away.
 Scientists say that if you spook a trout, it will forget its need for food and just swim away to protect itself.

 - Cast the fly line upstream so that the fly drifts naturally towards you.
 Keep a steady eye on the line and the fly so that you are aware when the trout strikes.

 - The fly should be presented to the trout in the most natural way possible.
 The problem arises when you cast in holes where the water is slower than that at the point where you are standing.
 You will tend to move the line faster than the flow of current at the hole.
 The trout are smart enough to know that this is a fake fly, and will not bite.